mdbergmann/cl-gserver/README.md

 It is sufficient to just specify the 'receive' lambda.
 The macro will add the rest.

-2.  `:pinned` vs. `:shared`
+##### Dispatchers `:pinned` vs. `:shared`

-    By default an actor, created using `actor-of`, uses a `:shared` dispatcher type which uses the shared message dispatchers that are setup in the system.
+By default an actor created using `actor-of` uses a `:shared` dispatcher type which uses the shared message dispatchers that are setup in the system.
 It is also possible to create actors with their own dispatcher thread, those are called `:pinned` actors.
 Just provide the `:pinned` value to the `dispatcher-type` key parameter.

 #### Finding actors in the context